wwbp/county_tweet_lexical_bank/README.md

 # County Tweet Lexical Bank

 County level word and topic loading derived from a 10% Twitter sample from 2009-2015.
+Anonymized linguistic features extracted from over 1.5 billion English U.S County mapped tweets.

 Read the full publication [here](http://wwbp.org/publications.html#p122).

 ## Data

 Available in both csv format and as a MySQL dump.
+All tables are in sparse (long) format.

-### 1grams
+### Unigrams

+Approximately 24,000 most frequenct unigrams.
+All urls replaced with `<URL>` and @-mentions replaced with `<USER>`.

 * `group_id`: County FIPS code
-* `feat`: 1gram
+* `feat`: unigram
-* `value`: Number of times the 1gram was used by the county
+* `value`: Number of times the unigram was used by the county
 * `group_norm`: Average number of times the feature was used by the county (`value / number of users in county`)

 ### Facebook Topics